techgrounds/cloud-6-repo-MJLippai/05_Cloud_4/AZ-28 Azure Advisor.md

 # Azure Advisor
 Advisor analyzes your resource settings and usage data to recommend solutions based on a number of areas.
+The recommendation service includes suggested actions you can take right away, postpone, or dismiss.
+The recommendation service includes suggested actions you can take right away, postpone, or dismiss.

 Recommendations are provided in five categories (seemlingly linked to WAF):
     -   Reliability